croque-scp/notifier/docs/deployment.md

 here).
 That means that if you happen to know any better than I do, feel free to deviate.

-First-time setup for deployment involves the following steps:

-1. TODO

-Then for redeployment:

-1. Create the Lambda ZIP file
-2. Upload the Lambda ZIP file to the Lambda

 # First-time setup for deployment to AWS

 ## Creating an IAM user